 If your health is impacting your ability to work, you can apply for an ill-health pension.
-How much your pension will be depends on what your employer has chosen to provide.

 It can take time to approve ill-health pensions, often up to 6 months.
 Some cases are straightforward, but some are complex, and we might need independent medical advice.
 We will keep you informed as much as we can throughout the process.